 Front-drive powerchains are cheaper to build as they combine the engine and transmission into a single unit, and as that unit weighs less, front-drive cars tend to have a better fuel economy than comparable rear-drive models.

 Unfortunately, front-drive cars are nose-heavy.
 This can adversely affect their high-speed cornering and means the turning radius is larger than with most rear-wheel drive cars.

-When buying a used car, always assess whether you will benefit more from a rear-wheel or a front-wheel drive before making a purchase.
+When checking cars for sale, always assess whether you will benefit more from a rear-wheel or a front-wheel drive before making a purchase.